 Art in Embassies: “Morning Colors” Placed in Brussels, Belgium

 A project that began in collaboration with the U.S. Naval Academy in 2022 came full circle with the 2026 placement of “Morning Colors” at the U.S. Embassy in Brussels, Belgium.
-Below is more information about the curation, as well as the behind the scenes about the creation of the piece.
+The piece was a collaboration with the U.S. Naval Academy and the Art in Embassies “Democracy” call for art.

 “Morning Colors” 16”x20” oil on panel, 2023